Rudy Giuliani: Response

-When Saudi Prince Alwaleed bin Talal suggested the attacks were an indication that the United States "should re-examine its policies in the Middle East and adopt a more balanced stand toward the Palestinian cause," Giuliani asserted, "There is no moral equivalent for this act.
+When Saudi prince Alwaleed bin Talal suggested the attacks were an indication that the United States "should re-examine its policies in the Middle East and adopt a more balanced stand toward the Palestinian cause", Giuliani asserted, "There is no moral equivalent for this act.
 There is no justification for it ...
 And one of the reasons I think this happened is because people were engaged in moral equivalency in not understanding the difference between liberal democracies like the United States, like Israel, and terrorist states and those who condone terrorism.
 So I think not only are those statements wrong, they're part of the problem."
 Giuliani subsequently rejected the prince's $10 million donation to disaster relief in the aftermath of the attack.

 Criticism and communications problems

-Giuliani has been widely criticized for his decision to locate the Office of Emergency Management headquarters on the 23rd floor inside the 7 World Trade Center building.
-Those opposing the decision perceived the office as a target for a terrorist attack in light of the previous terrorist attack against the World Trade Center in 1993.
+Giuliani was widely criticized for his decision to locate the New York City Office of Emergency Management headquarters on the 23rd floor inside the 7 World Trade Center building.
+Those opposing the decision perceived the office as a target for a terrorist attack in light of the World Trade Center bombing in 1993.
 The office was unable to coordinate efforts between police and firefighters properly while evacuating its headquarters.
 Large tanks of diesel fuel were placed in 7 World Trade to power the command center.
 In May 1997, Giuliani put responsibility for selecting the location on Jerome M. Hauer, who had served under Giuliani from 1996 to 2000 before being appointed by him as New York City's first director of emergency management.
 Hauer has taken exception to that account in interviews and provided Fox News and New York Magazine with a memo demonstrating that he recommended a location in Brooklyn but was overruled by Giuliani.
 Television journalist Chris Wallace interviewed Giuliani on May 13, 2007, about his 1997 decision to locate the command center at the World Trade Center.
 Giuliani laughed during Wallace's questions and said that Hauer recommended the World Trade Center site and that Hauer said the WTC site was the best location.
 Wallace presented Giuliani a photocopy of Hauer's directive letter.
 The letter urged Giuliani to locate the command center in Brooklyn, instead of lower Manhattan.
 The February 1996 memo read, "The [Brooklyn] building is secure and not as visible a target as buildings in Lower Manhattan."